AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 Code to cover:

-*  Must cover any formal backward-incompatible changes on code level.
+*  Must cover any formal backward-compatible changes on code level.
-   For more information, see [Magento's backward compatibility policy]({{ site.baseurl }}/contributor-guide/backward-compatible-development/).
+   For more information, see [backward compatibility policy](backward-compatible-development).

 A failure in a legacy test must provide comprehensive explanation of an alternative, if there is any.

 Expected code coverage:

-*  Must cover the majority of occurrences of the backward-incompatible change.
+*  Must cover the majority of occurrences of the backward-compatible change.
 *  Should cover 100% of occurrences.

 Not all changes can be covered.